 Post-war rebuilding has left a comfortable higgledy-piggledy mixture of Gothic architecture and bold modernity.
 Visitors will find most Cologne attractions easily walkable from the city center.
 Museums and galleries showcase outstanding collections and cost only a handful of Euros to visit.

+Another plus is that Cologne is only a few hours from other cities such as Dusseldorf, Brussels, and Antwerp.
 As you can see, this city in Western Germany is much more than a stop on the Rhine River to pick up some authentic Eau de Cologne.
 It deserves a true visit to experience everything.

-- Things to do in Cologne, Germany
+- Things to Do in Cologne, Germany

 - 1. Cologne Cathedral & Dom Treasury